 Awe-striking sceneries continue in Wurzburg Residence Palace or perhaps get even more compelling after the grand staircase.

 After reaching the second floor, you can immediately access the Imperial hall – the culmination of majestic experiences in Wurzburg Residence Palace.
 It houses the utmost splendor showcasing the three more ceiling frescos of Giambattista Tiepolo.

 The imperial hall of Wurzburg Residence Palace has 20, 9-meter tall half-columns embellished with stucco-work marble, forming a large oval dome that contains:

 - Antonio Bossi’s four life-size stucco figures of Greek gods: Neptune, Juno, Flora, and Apollo.

-- Giovanni Domenico’s door paintings called Sopraportas, depicting the lives of the emperors during ancient times.
+- Giovanni Domenico’s door paintings are called Sopraportas, depicting the lives of the emperors during ancient times.

-- … and other magnificent golden stucco artworks that are attached everywhere in the walls of the imperial hall.
+- … and other magnificent golden stucco artworks that are attached everywhere on the walls of the imperial hall.

-Right and left the imperial hall are the south and north imperial apartments – the epitome of the beauty of German Baroque palaces.
+To the right and left of the imperial hall are the south and north imperial apartments, which are the epitome of the beauty of German Baroque palaces.
 They form a 160-meter single luxurious suite filled with the most exquisite furniture in the world.

 Imperial Apartments has 10 rooms, and the most impressive room is called the Mirror Cabinet (Room #9).